PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataPrepaparationCleanTransformLoadPowerBI.md

 For the DataLab sessions, you need to install Power BI Desktop on your local device.
 If you have not installed it yet, please do so!
 You can download the software, [here](https://powerbi.microsoft.com/en-gb/desktop/).

 __3b__ Complete ```Module 2 - Get Data in Power BI``` and ```Module 3 - Clean, Transform, and Load Data in Power BI``` lab exercise, which you can find [here](https://microsoftlearning.github.io/DA-100-Analyzing-Data-with-Power-BI/).

+When everything fails, you can use the AdventureWorks dashboard template.
+See teams folder Class Materials --> Business Intelligence --> Data --> AdventureWorks2020.pbix

 ***